Music History for

 1968 - The Yardbirds performed and recorded "Live Yardbirds" at the Anderson Theater.

-1975 - Jeff Beck released his first solo album, "Blow by Blow," in the U.S.
+1975 - Jeff Beck released his solo album "Blow by Blow" in the U.S.

 1978 - Paul Simonon and Topper Headon of the Clash were arrested in London for shooting pigeons from the roof of a rehearsal hall.